 In 2018, Susan was named on Who magazine’s “Women Who Fight” list.
 Other accolades include the “Who’s Who of Australian Women” list, an InStyle “Woman of Style” and in Elle as one of 17 women “To Know and be Inspired by”.
 In 2012 she was named on the “20 Most Influential Australian Female Voices” list by The Age.
 Susan has spoken as an expert commentator to the UN in Geneva, the Department of Foreign Affairs and Trade, and has been named on the 500 Most Influential Muslims in the World list and as a “Muslim Leader of Tomorrow” by the UN Alliance of Civilisations.

-Susan is an ambassador for the charity Possible Dreams International, and a certified scuba diver!
+Susan is an ambassador for UNICEF Australia, sits on the Victorian Government’s AntiRacism Taskforce and is also a certified scuba diver.